MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-DlpCompliancePolicy.md

 - The third command stores the Microsoft 365 Copilot location (470f2276-e011-4e9d-a6ec-20768be3a4b0) in the variable named $loc.
 Update the $loc value based on the Inclusions/Exclusions scoping that you want to provide.

-- The fourth command creates the DLP policy.
+- The fourth command creates the DLP policy using the $loc variable for the value of the Locations parameter.
 Replace "Policy Name" with the name you want to use.

 - The fifth command creates the variable named $advRule.
 The advanced rule needs to be updated depending on the grouping of labels you want to provide as input.